dearnani/myRepoSearch/README.md

 	Used the right User-Agent to confiigure user.agent : http://www.whoishostingthis.com/tools/user-agent/

-HOW To Run:

-	To compile the program use the following maven command: mvn package

-	The program compiles into one single jar file that contains the following runnable class: com.wday.search.api.core.MainApp

-	The program can be run from the command line or with the following Maven command: mvn exec:exec

-	You can also run the following way to set up the application mandatory configuration properties

-	mvn exec:exec -DsettingsFile="app-settings.properties"

-	The following are the application specific settings needs to be configured and this file should be in class path to load into application memory.
-	The given consumerKey and consumerSecret are just show the sample day, may not work.

 Configuration:
+The following are the application specific settings needs to be configured and this file should be in class path which bundles in jar

 	app-settings.properties